You found our list of fun icebreaker games for small groups.

 - Revealing aspects of your team’s pasts or growing up experiences

 By participating in icebreaker games, your team experiences a variety of benefits that create stronger bonds, and thus lets coworkers work better together.

-What is an easy icebreaker game to start with?
+What is an easy icebreaker activity to start with?

 What makes icebreaker games for small groups work?

 Icebreakers for small groups work if you:

 - Set aside adequate time for everyone to participate